 - Use only the Pen provided, to write or tap on the display.

-Caution: Your tablet is not waterproof.
-Do not pour or spray liquids directly on your tablet or wash your tablet with a heavily soaked cloth.
+Caution: Your computer is not waterproof.
+Do not pour or spray liquids directly on your tablet or wash your computer with a heavily soaked cloth.

 If you do accidentally spill liquid on the computer: